 The Happy Ending is what I order at the massage parlor.

 (Is ‘rim shot!’ too much of an overkill for that joke?)

 It’s about Jean Simmons as a housewife who wants something more.
 She dropped out of college to marry her husband and now 15 years later, is miserable.
 She skips out on her marriage and boards a flight to the Bahamas.
 And as she does, we see how she ended up here.
 Vignettes of her life, suicide attempts, drinking.
 The whole thing.

 It’s a good performance.
 The film is a little uneven, but Simmons is good in it.
 This is one of those nominations where a respected, veteran actress delivers a really good performance and finally the Academy can reward them with a nomination.
 She had no chance here, and even for my purposes, the unevenness of the film ultimately hurts any chance she had at a vote.
 She falls to fifth in this category, which is particularly strong at that.
 One of the stronger categories of all time.
 A fifth here might be a fourth or third in another year.

 The Prime of Miss Jean Brodie is all about Maggie.

-She plays a teacher at a school who basically revolves everything around her.
+She plays a teacher at a school who basically revolves everything around herself.
 She teaches history, and pretty much just does what she wants.
 She talks up people like Mussolini and tells stories about her life and all the things she’s done.
-An she has a group of girls who are openly her favorites, and she treats them better than the other students.
+And she has a group of girls who are openly her favorites, and she treats them better than the other students.
 And it’s about her relationship with the girls, and how one of them starts to hate her — it’s a weird story, actually.